Rules & Resources

 - Instant oatmeal/noodles and a way to make hot water

-- Sandwich supplies: peanut butter and jelly or lunch meat & condiments – and bread!
-Consider wraps instead of sandwiches, as tortillas travel better than bread does
+- Sandwich supplies: peanut butter and jelly, or lunch meat and condiments

 BE HEALTHY – DRINKS

 Staying hydrated is the number one key to success.
-Period.
-Keep in mind that any drink with alcohol will dehydrate you, and that you must then drink extra water to regain the balance!
+Keep in mind that any drink with alcohol will dehydrate you, and that you must then drink extra water to regain the balance.

 - Everyone should have their own reusable water bottle or hydration pack – metal or plastic, not glass!
-Use this water vessel for all of your hydration needs.
+Use this water vessel for all hydration needs.

 - Water.
 While bottled water may seem like the most convenient choice, those bottles are wasteful and unnecessary!
-Bring some reusable, non-glass gallon jugs if you need lots of camp water (there are filling stations all around the camps).
+Bring some reusable, non-glass gallon jugs to keep water at your camp (there are filling stations all around the camps).
 Drink lots of water.